• Home

 Garibaldi's visit to London in 1864

 This has nothing to do with the unification but it does offer us a fascinating insight into the development of popular culture and national news media in England during the industrial revolution.
 (Matu 4) In 1864, an estimated half a million people came on the streets of London to greet Garibaldi.
-The whole country went Garibaldi crazy.
+The whole country went Garibaldi crazy (see photos).
 He was the world's first popular celebrity, a genuine superstar made by the media.
 The impact of Garibaldi is still to be found in Britain today.
 Nottingham Forest F.C. chose their club colours from the uniform worn by Garibaldi's Redshirts, there are still at least eight pubs named after him and the Garibaldi biscuit is a personal favourite of mine.

 See here here for the original Guardian report from 1864.